 Thank you for your interest in joining the CAN Lab.
-We have opportunities for individuals to join the lab as graduate or undergraduate students.
+We have opportunities for individuals to join the lab as postdocs, graduate students, or undergraduate students.
 The work being conducted in our lab is multi-disciplinary in nature and requires exposure to a range of methods used to study psychopathology and emotion.
 Students receive hands-on training in all aspects of this research.
 The sections below provide information about these opportunities, as well as how to apply to join the lab.

 The city of Athens is located in the northeastern region of the state, about an hour and a half from Atlanta.
 Widely known for its eclecticism, Athens has everything from fine art to football covered.
 The music scene is legendary, boasting bands like R.E.M., The B-52’s, Widespread Panic, Drive-By Truckers, and of Montreal, not to mention the abundance of budding musicians soon to take the scene by storm.
 The venues, such as the 40 Watt and the Georgia Theatre, are just as notable, bringing in artists from around the world.
 Athens’s food and beverage scene is nothing to overlook either.
 Whether it be the perfect southern brunch at 5&10 with Top Chef’s Hugh Acheson or happy hour at Creature Comforts Brewery, your taste buds will be satisfied.
 Politically, Athens is a pocket of blue in a state of red.